InfamousMusicify/Thermodynamic/README.md

 Standing to close may hurt._

 __Crafting Thermodynamic Armor:__
-Place Blue Ice and Ancient debris in a crafting grid, spit any leggings on the ground and eat the item you made to craft Thermodynamic Armor.
+Place Blue Ice and a Netherite Block in a crafting grid, spit any leggings on the ground and eat the item you made to craft Thermodynamic Armor.
 *If you are wearing a Netherite Chestplate/Thermodynamic Armor or a Chains+ Chest piece you will not be damaged by the blast!*

 #### If you are wearing a Netherite Chestplate or a __*[Chains+](https://github.com/InfamousMusicify/Chains-Plus)*__ Chest piece you will not be damaged by the blast!